 CEPT understand that there is no proposal to harmonise the use of a WSD database.
 In addition, very limited demand has been expressed at the CEPT level in recent years and existing WSD implementation in the market has not progressed very much.
 Therefore, at the present time WSD do not appear a candidate for inclusion in the 6th update of the EC Decision for SRD and further developments on the market should be monitored.

 Demand for Cognitive SRD

+CEPT/ECC has taken on-board the task to start investigations to assess requirements for future cognitive radio enabled SRDs.
+The investigations included a call for information from potential stakeholder and interested parties in the SRD community.
+The information collected is available in Annex 6.
+The information was discussed and assessed and the conclusions from this action included in the following section 6.4.

 Conclusions from the Call as well as the following assessments made in CEPT

 The demand expressed for cognitive-radio enabled SRDs, especially from end-users, is still very limited, when it comes to white space utilisation by means of a geolocation database or more sophisticated sensing solutions.
-The decision about more cognitively for the use of spectrum by SRD applications cannot be left to industry alone.
-There is no real preference for a particular type of cognitively;
+The decision about more cognitivity for the use of spectrum by SRD applications cannot be left to industry alone.
+There is no real preference for a particular type of cognitivity;

 Intra-SRD studies including time and location are always a pre-requisite; otherwise users will not trust that predictable spectrum access and sharing is provided.
 Cognitive techniques cannot be pushed forward without such studies.
-Only after such studies, one can decide on the split of the technical requirements into regulation and standardization to have the optimal balance and best possibly neutral approach in terms of SRD applications and technology as well as keeping the regulation as ‘light’ as possible;
+Only after such studies, one can decide on the split of the technical requirements into regulation and standardisation to have the optimal balance and best possible neutral approach in terms of SRD applications and technology as well as keeping the regulation as ‘light’ as possible;

 The use of more cognitive spectrum access technologies should go together with rewarding the use of these techniques since they will lead to a more efficient use of the spectrum.
-Industry is not interested in investing in these techniques when there is no clear award for them;
+Industry is not interested in investing in these techniques when there is no clear reward for them;

 The cognitive techniques must fit to the application needs and also the investment considerations, i.e. the spectrum access must still be predictable and reliable enough in support of the applications.
-Nobody will place considerable investments in wireless installations if the cognitive spectrum access can lead to situations where access to spectrum could be temporarily or permanently impossible, now or in the future.
+Nobody will place considerable investments in wireless installations if the cognitive spectrum access can lead to situations where access to spectrum could be temporarily or permanently impossible, now or in the future, and the intended services cannot be used.
 Spectrum must be available in the long term (even if the primary usage in the band changes) and a certain minimum capacity for SRDs must be guaranteed when new spectrum opportunities are provided for cognitive enabled SRDs.

 New frequency bands for SRD usage could be envisaged to be opened by means of cognitive radio enabled SRDs whereby individually authorised services receive protection from harmful interference by the use of cognitive radio enabled SRDs.
 However, a certain minimum spectrum capacity needs to be guaranteed for generally authorised use at a given location.
 A benign alternative to cognitive radio enabled SRDs can be the use of low duty cycle restricted SRDs with indoor restriction (to reduce to great extent aggregated interference effects) as underlay regulation in such bands.
 The latter approach has also the advantage that new primary usage can be constructed in a way to be robust against the low duty cycle emission characteristics while it may be more difficult for an established ‘cognitive SRD’ band to follow changes in the primary service in the band under all circumstances.